adoble/wav-gen/README.md

 ```
 The i16 values alternate between the left channel first and then the right channel.
 For stereo, each channel has the same value.

-if the structure has been, for instance, gernated in the file `wave.rs` then it can be imported with:
+if the structure has been, for instance, generated in the file `wave.rs` then it can be imported with:

 ```rust
 use wave;
 ```

 Alternativly monophonic data array can be generated:

 ```console
 wav-gen rust sine --frequency 500 --length 1024 --mono ./wave_mono-rs